Home Page

 During the early part of the 20th century, it boomed as a "spa" city with bathhouses and regal hotels hosting guests from all over the country.
 During the roaring 20s, gambling and speak easies were as easy to find as the hot spring baths.
 Again it was a neutral ground; this time it was for the competing gangs of Chicago, Detroit and New York.
 It is said Al Capone kept a specific room reserved at the Arlington Hotel.

-Al Capone is gone now, but the historic Arlington and Majestic Hotels still stand along with several of the old bath houses along Bath House Row.
+Al Capone is gone now, but the historic Arlington Hotel still stands along with several of the old bath houses along Bath House Row.
 Seeing the old architecture, wandering though the park around the display springs, and touring the Fordyce Bathhouse, now a museum showing the history of the springs and "Spa City", are all worthwhile.
 You can still get a hot bath and a massage at the Buckstaff Bathhouse, carefully restored to its grandeur of yesteryear.

 Hot Springs hosts a great Blues Festival in September and a much heralded Documentary Film Festival in October, as well as the World's Shortest St Patrick's Day Parade.
 And, of course, the city celebrates Oktoberfest and goes all out decorating for the Christmas season.